 The major trucking corridors in Franklin County are Interstate 91, running north/south, and Route 2, running east/west.
 These two highways also represent the busiest travel corridors in the region for non-commercial traffic.
 Safe and efficient transportation routes for trucks to and through the region are important to the region's economy and to the safety of its citizens.
 The safer the transportation routes are, the less likely a transportation accident will occur.
 According to the Franklin County Hazardous Material Emergency Plan, 71 approximately 13 trucks per hour traveling through the region contain hazardous materials.
 Most of these vehicles are on Interstate 91 and Route 2, neither of which do not pass through Shutesbury.
 An average of 1 truck per hour carrying hazardous materials travels on Route 202, but no residences are located on Route 202 in Shutesbury.
 In addition, the HMEP notes that all roads in the county likely have vehicles carrying hazardous materials at varying intervals.
-Participants in hazard mitigation plan update meetings noted that since the advent of GPS, a higher number of tractor trailers (a couple per day) travel through Shutesbury via Leverett, Cooleyville, and Prescott Roads.

-71 Franklin County Regional Emergency Planning Committee, Franklin County Hazardous Material Emergency Plan and Maps, 2006.
+&lt;sup>71 Franklin County Regional Emergency Planning Committee, Franklin County Hazardous Material Emergency Plan and Maps, 2006.
 Based on a one-time survey conducted in 2003.